-Honouring the Lives of Missing and Murdered Indigenous Women, Girls, Trans and Two-Spirits.
+Honouring the Lives of Missing and Murdered Indigenous Women, Girls, Trans and Two-Spirit People.

-No More Silence created a community-run database documenting violent deaths of Indigenous women/Two-Spirit and Trans in collaboration with Families of Sisters In Spirit, community partner The Native Youth Sexual Health Network and with the assistance of Dr. Janet Smylie (Métis) and Conrad Prince of the Well Living House at the Keenan Research Centre.
+This website was created ca. 2014 when No More Silence was beginning its work on a community-run database documenting violent deaths of Indigenous women/Two-Spirit and Trans people in collaboration with Families of Sisters In Spirit, community partner The Native Youth Sexual Health Network and with the assistance of Dr. Janet Smylie (Métis) and Conrad Prince of the Well Living House at the Keenan Research Centre.
 We began the work by creating a research methodology based on Ontario data.
 We also added community lists that folks from a few other provinces have worked on.
+Families asked us to include tributes to their loved ones.

 These are core values and beliefs about engaging in organizing around violence against Indigenous women, specific those who have gone missing or died violent deaths: